 Rani Saxena has been a member of the professional staff at the MidAmerica Center for Public Health Practice (MCPHP) since August 2001.
 She started her career at MCPHP as a Research Assistant in August 2001 working on projects associated with the Illinois Institute of Maternal and Child Health Leadership and Maternal and Child Health Data Use Academy.
 In June 2003, she became a Project Manager for the Illinois Advanced Executive Public Health Leadership Institute, Maternal and Child Health Emerging Leaders Institute and Maternal and Child Health Management Academy.
 Currently she manages various projects for the MidAmerica Public Health Training Center (MAPHTC) and Communities Putting to Prevention to Work (CPPW) initiative.
 She also handles all aspects of conference planning and coordination for trainings sponsored by the center.
 Ms. Saxena holds a Bachelor of Arts degree in political science from Purdue University; A Master’s in Public Health from University of Illinois at Chicago.

 Michael Yen, MS

-Michael Yen has been involved in the information technology field for over ten years and he has been engineering IT solutions within the School of Public Health at the University of Illinois at Chicago (UIC) since 2004.
-As the IT manager for the MidAmerica Center for Public Health Practice, Michael has been developing the learning management system and overseeing technical and multimedia projects for the Center.
-He holds a BS in Computer Engineering and an MS in Management Information Systems from UIC and is also a Microsoft Certified Systems Engineer.
+Michael Yen has been engineering IT solutions within the School of Public Health at the University of Illinois at Chicago (UIC) since 2004.
+As the IT Manager for the MidAmerica Center for Public Health Practice, Michael oversees the development and deployment of online training and also provides technical and multimedia support for various projects within the Center.
+He also provides instructional design guidance for the Great Lakes Public Health Training Collaborative and is the IT & Distance Learning Coordinator for the DrPH in Leadership at the UIC School of Public Health.
+Michael previously worked at the Center for the Advancement of Distance Education with roles in systems and network administration.
+He holds a BS in Computer Engineering and a MS in Management Information Systems from UIC.